Germoe/hit-predictor/project_report.md

 4375 (i.e. 15.58%) immediately reach their peak position after their largest leap.
 The top 25% fall within 3 positions of their peak and the top 50% fall within 16 positions.

 We can see that there is quite a large standard deviation of +-17.73 ranks from the mean of 19.54 ranks.
-While a large chunk of songs might be reaching the peak position after their max leap.
+While a large chunk of songs might be reaching a position close to their peak position, a lot of them don't.

 ### 4.1.4 Reentries